Yangban

-The yangban were part of the traditional ruling class or gentry of dynastic Korea during the Joseon period.
-The yangban were mainly composed of highly educated civil officials and military officers—landed or unlanded aristocrats who individually exemplified the Korean Confucian form of a "scholarly official".
-They were largely government administrators and bureaucrats who oversaw medieval and early modern Korea's traditional agrarian bureaucracy until the end of the dynasty in 1897.
-In a broader sense, an office holder's family and descendants, as well as country families who claimed such descent, were socially accepted as yangban.
+The yangban (/ko/) were the ruling class during the Joseon period of dynastic Korea.
+They were highly educated aristocrats who individually exemplified the Korean Confucian form of the scholar-official.
+They largely served as government administrators and oversaw medieval and early modern Korea's traditional agrarian bureaucracy until the turn of the 20th century.
+In a broader sense, an office holder's family and descendants, as well as rural gentry families who claimed such descent, were socially accepted as yangban.

 In contemporary Korean language, the term yangban can be used either as a compliment or insult.